mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 To learn more, check out [the blog post about the release of Material UI v5](https://mui.com/blog/mui-core-v5/).

-:::info
+:::success
-💡 Create small commits as you go to ensure a smooth migration.
+Create small commits as you go to ensure a smooth migration.

 If you encounter any issues along the way, check the [Troubleshooting](/material-ui/migration/troubleshooting/) doc.